jadecobra/python_tdd_exercises/source/calculator.rst

 * **GREEN**: make it pass - I make the test pass by any means necessary
 * **REFACTOR**: make it better

-I repeat the process until I have a working program that has been tested and gives me confidence it will behave in an expected way that meets the requirements of the program
+I repeat this process until I have a working program that has been tested and gives me confidence it will behave in an expected way that meets the requirements of the program

 ----

 Test Subtraction
 ----------------

-I will now add a failing test since addition works and the next action item from the TODO list is to test subtraction,
+I will now add a failing test since addition works and the next action item from the TODO list is to test subtraction

 RED : make it fail
 ^^^^^^^^^^^^^^^^^^